Skip to content

 IPE Curriculum

-Students in the UW School of Pharmacy are among few who are educated side by side and train in the same building as students in medicine, nursing, dentistry, physician assistants, physical therapists, occupational therapists, social workers and public health practitioners.
+UW School of Pharmacy students are among few who are educated side by side with several other health professionals including faculty and students in medicine, nursing, dentistry, physician assistants, physical therapy, occupational therapy, social work and public health.

 PY1

-The Pharmacist Provider Readiness Series (PHRMPR 511-513) includes a consistent curricular theme (Collaborative Team Member, CTM) in which activities to support development of interprofessional teamwork skills are required.
+The Pharmacist Provider Series includes a consistent curricular theme (Collaborative Team Member, CTM) in which activities to support development of interprofessional teamwork skills are required.
 Students are also exposed to other health professionals in early and introductory practice experiences.

 IPE Activities in PY1

-• Active observation of another healthcare team member interacting with a patient
+• Actively observe another healthcare team member interacting with a patient

 Students may also choose opportunities for community engagement that involve students from other health professions.